 - Written permission from a parent is required to provide medication prescribed by a doctor.

 - Please only send what is needed for the length of time that the medication will be given during school hours.

 - Medication will be kept at school.
 Parents must pick up any unused medication as students can not take medication home.

-- Medication must be in properly labeled prescription bottle.
+- Medication must be in a properly labeled prescription bottle.
 Over-the-counter medication must be in the original bottle.

 A current physical is required for athletic participation.
 Physicals are current for one year.
-The district recommends a student’s primary doctor conducts the physical.
+The district recommends a student’s primary doctor conduct the physical.
 A limited number of physicals can be done at school.
 Please inform the School Nurse as soon as possible if the physical will be conducted at school.

 A Health History Form must be completed by a parent before each sports season.